gulebest/Food_App/README.md

 - Browse restaurants and their menus with images and descriptions
 - Add, customize, and manage items in the shopping cart
 - Real-time order tracking with status updates
-- Secure payment processing (mock or integrated)
+- Secure payment processing
-- User authentication and profile management (optional)
+- User authentication and profile management
 - Responsive design working on both Android and iOS devices

 ## Technologies Used

 - Flutter & Dart
-- State management (Provider, Riverpod, Bloc, or your choice)
+- State management Provider
 - RESTful API integration for backend communication
-- Firebase or other backend services (optional)
+- MongoDB Database
 - Secure payment SDK (optional)

 ## Installation